Ian Poulter’s Corporate House

 Yet his success is possible only through a rock-solid work ethic and constant travel, leaving little time for glitches or breakdowns.
 So when he decided to build a business and event center in Florida, he knew needed the very best technology integrator.

 “He’s the nicest guy,” says Think Simple partner and project manager Will Gilbert.
 “But at the same time, he has a really good eye for symmetry and dimension.
 Everything has to be precise, just as precise as he is on tour.”

 The car showrooms

 The new “Corporate House” puts Poulter’s business, charity work, and his passion for Ferraris into a 20,000 square-foot office, meeting space, car showroom, and guest house.
-Designed by Andrew Kirschner of Jackson Kirschner Architects and Angie Kline of Magnolia Design Studio, built by Jim Akers of Akers Custom Homes, the property is stunning and remarkably functional.
+Designed by Andrew Kirschner of Jackson Kirschner Architects and Angie Kline of Magnolia Design Studio, and built by Jim Akers of Akers Custom Homes, the property is stunning and remarkably functional.

 Visitors are drawn immediately to the cars.
 Poulter not only drives his Ferraris, but he enjoys them as artwork, values them as an investment, and is happy to use them as a draw for the charity and corporate sponsor events he holds here.
 There are two car showrooms in the Corporate House, separated by a courtyard.